taraneh2abd/az_db_project/README.md

-A court case management software that has facility to record information like adding a case, adding lawyers (have facility select from existing list of lawyers), add invoice for for each hearing and for different heads under which lawyers charge the clients.
+A court case management software that has facility to extract these queries:
-In short the system should provide end to end management of court cases from a client perspective and should be easy to use.
+- get all juridical history (cases) of a person
+- get all details of a case
+- get all details of sessions of a court branch

 ---